Run Threat Descriptions

 A Low Threat run typically involves people or organizations incapable of maintaining long-term consequences on a PC.

 Medium threat runs reward between 10-13 RVP (an example reward would be 12,000nY and 5 Karma).
 Opposition gets much more serious at this level and consists of PR or TL 3 or 4 grunts who outnumber the PCs in most encounters, medium Force Spirits with the occasional disruptive power, or strong IC with the possibility of Black IC if the players aren’t careful.
 Static defenses and obstacles, such as mana barriers, can go higher, and circumventing them might be important.
 Opposition will use low-level tactics like suppression, drugs, alchemical preps, and flanking attempts.

 A player is expected to do their legwork to avoid failures, and be comfortable with their role in a team.
-At this level, weak “landmine” effects begin to show up; an opposing mage might Turn to Goo the Street Sam, gas may flood out of vents, etc. These effects often come up easily in legwork, and can be defended against by a prepared team.
+At this level, weak “landmine” effects begin to show up; an opposing mage might use a screech rifle on the Street Sam, gas may flood out of vents, etc. These effects often come up easily in legwork, and can be defended against by a prepared team.

 High threat runs reward up to 16 RVP (an example reward is 16,000nY and 6 karma).
 Opposition consists of PR or TL 5 grunts, with elements of PR or TL 6 opponents.
 They will use clever tactics like focused fire, hacking unsecured ‘ware, illusion and manipulation spells, and attempts to lure PCs into traps.
 Often, opposing forces have the means to discover if Runners are working against them and the resources to counter the team.
 Static factors and obstacles, such as mana barriers, might be prohibitively difficult to overcome directly.